masyl/isomaton/doc/roadmap.md

 ## Features

-- The terrain and its elements should be an entities
+- The terrain and its elements should be an actor
-- Entities represented by more than one block: princess with a tall crown, cow, girraf, elephant.
+- Actors represented by more than one block: princess with a tall crown, cow, girraf, elephant.
 - Have a global seed to change whole world
 - Have a stage seed to be changed as part of the gameplay.
 - Actors (ex: chickens) of same types must have unique ids to prevent them to move in synch with same procedural randomness